How I Tell Stories

-As a reader, my favourite stories are those that feature immersive reporting and exude a strong sense of place and history.
-I like stories about migration, social justice, subcultures, and collisions between art and politics.
-In particular, I’m drawn to stories that explore the connections between conflict, memory and identity.
-These are also the kinds of stories I try to find and tell.
+My favourite stories are those that feature immersive reporting and exude a strong sense of place and history.
+I’m interested in stories about migration, social justice, subcultures, and collisions between art and politics; and I’m particularly drawn to stories that explore the connections between conflict, memory and identity.